stride3d/stride-docs/en/manual/scenes/sub-scenes.md

 # Sub-scenes

-On top of holding entities, scenes can also contain **other sub-scenes**.
+On top of holding entities, scenes can also contain **sub-scenes**.

 TODO: IMAGE

+## Adding a sub-scene in Game Studio

+Sub-scenes in Game Studio are separate from sub-scenes at runtime.
+Adding sub-scenes here is only done for organization purposes.

+To add a sub scene, **drag and drop** a scene asset onto a scene.

 ## Loading in Game Studio